Concern

 - Negative body image and psychological distress despite weight loss achievement

-What causes Post-Weight Loss Loose Skin?
+What causes Post-Weight Loss Loose Skin

 - Prolonged skin stretching from carrying excess body weight